-The meeting date as of 2018 has been scheduled excluding special term as follow
+The meeting date as of 2019 has been scheduled excluding special term as follow

-No. Board of Director Committee / Audit Committee the Nomination and Remuneration Committee 1 Tuesday ,27 th February 2018 Tuesday ,27 th February 2018 2 Tuesday ,15 th May 2018 Tuesday ,13 th November 2018 3 Tuesday ,14th August 2018 4 Tuesday ,13 th November 2018
+No. Board of Director Committee / Audit Committee the Nomination and Remuneration Committee

+1 Monday 25 February 2019 Monday 25 February 2019

+2 Monday 13 May 2019 Monday 11 November 2019

+3 Tuesday 13 August 2019

+4 Monday 11 November 2019

-- 3. The Company shall have the Management propose the work performance reports to the Board of Directors regularly to enable the Board of Directors to govern, control, and take care of the Management's working continuously and timely. - 4.
+- 3. Company secretary sent sum up main point document to board of director in advance.
+Chairman of the board allocates time sufficiently, nonetheless Board of director may ask for more information from company secretary if they needed to. - 4.
+The Company shall have the Management propose the work performance reports to the Board of Directors regularly to enable the Board of Directors to govern, control, and take care of the Management's working continuously and timely. - 5.
 The Chairman of the Board shall call for the board meetings, and determine the meeting agendas by discussing with the Managing Director, the Company Secretary, or the advisors of the Company.
-Each director retains the right in proposing any agenda to the board meeting. - 5.
-The Board of Directors may invite any executives, employees, or advisors of the Company to attend the board meeting to provide some additional information to the meeting. - 6.
+Each director retains the right in proposing any agenda to the board meeting. - 6.
+The Board of Directors may invite any executives, employees, or advisors of the Company to attend the board meeting to provide some additional information to the meeting. - 7.
 The Board of Directors may access to any additional necessary information to be provided by the Managing Director and the Company Secretary.
-Other executives are assigned by the Board shall have the right to access to it. - 7.
+Other executives are assigned by the Board shall have the right to access to it. - 8.
 The Board of Directors places a policy that the non-executive directors may arrange an internal meeting as it deems necessarily to discuss any interesting management problems, in which no management members attend.
 The Managing Director should inform of the meeting outcome.

-5.5) Directors' self-assessment
+5.5 Directors' self-assessment